 For the previous academic year, the DFE recommends schools publish:

 Below you can access a document that gives all the above necessary information.
-In addition, rest assured we have an in-depth register and tracking system that allows us to track the progress of all the 42 children currently eligible for Pupil Premium funding in our school.
-We also have 2 Pupil Premium leaders that are responsible for the provision for Disadvantaged children and they both work from detailed Action plans.
-One leader and Action Plan takes care of the academic provision and the other leader and plan takes care of the enrichment and further provision for Disadvantaged children beyond the academic.
-We do not publish these documents due to confidentiality of the children involved.
+In addition, rest assured we have an in-depth register and tracking system that allows us to track the progress of all the 50 children currently eligible for Pupil Premium funding in our school.
+We also have a Pupil Premium leader who is responsible for the provision for Disadvantaged children and they work from detailed Action plans that ensure both the academic support and enrichment to the curriculum is carefully provided for our Disadvantaged pupils.